wavefrontHQ/docs/pages/doc/alerts_notifications.md

 ![alert_chart_only](images/alert_chart_only.png)

-Chart images show the results of an alert's display expression.
-If you have set the alert's [**Display Expression** field](#alert-properties), the chart image provides a snapshot of the time series being tested by the alert.

 A chart image is a static snapshot that captures the state of the data at the time the alert was triggered.
 Such a snapshot can be helpful for diagnosing a possible [misfiring alert](alerts_states_lifecycle.html#did-my-alert-misfire), because the chart image can show you the exact state of the data that caused the alert to fire.
 (In contrast, an [interactive chart](#interactive-charts-linked-by-alert-notifications) viewed through the notification shows the data at the time you bring up the chart, which might include data that was backfilled after a delay.)

 For performance reasons, a chart image is included only if the alert's conditional query takes a minute or less to return.
 The chart image can take a few seconds to create, so you might briefly see a placeholder image in the notification.